-The TA is a source of expert advice for individual literary translators and also a collective voice representing the profession as a whole.
+The Translators Association (TA) provides a source of expert advice for individual literary translators and is also a collective voice representing the profession as a whole.

 Reasons to Join the TA

 "The last two years have been difficult for many and I have felt humbled and grateful to see the TA committee come together to take action to try to address some of the challenges our association, our profession and wider society have faced."

 - Contract vetting: individual advice on your publishing contracts.

 - Access to the free TA email discussion group for members only.

 - A regular TA e-newsletter with news, events and opportunities.